 Microsoft Teams (Teams) has come a long way since my January 2018 blog “Skype for Business to Morph Into Teams” and can now be considered a full-featured collaboration tool that can replace Skype for Business (SFB).
-In this update, I’ll share a little about ADNET’s internal experience making the move from SFB to Teams, and what that means for our clients and other businesses facing the same transition.
+In this update, I’ll share a little about ADNET’s internal experience making the from Skype for Business to Microsoft Teams, and what that means for our clients and other businesses facing the same transition.

-Since last year, ADNET has been operating in is what is known as “Islands” mode, which allows users to use both SFB and Teams with some interoperability between the two.
+Since last year, ADNET has been operating in is what is known as “Islands” mode.
+This allows users to use both SFB and Teams with some interoperability between the two.
 Since we were also using SFB for our phones, we held off on “upgrading” (as Microsoft calls it) to Teams until we were comfortable with the voice functionality within Teams.
-Just this past week, we pulled the trigger and upgraded to “Teams Only” mode and so far, things are going well.
-As with any major change to an application that your entire user base works with on a daily basis, there has been a learning curve and some pain but overall the feedback has been mostly positive.
+Just this past week, we pulled the trigger and upgraded to “Teams Only” mode.
+So far, things are going well.
+As with any major change to an application that your entire user base works with on a daily basis, there has been a learning curve and some pain.
+Overall though, the feedback has been mostly positive.
 Here are some things to think about if you’re considering moving to Teams:

-Not ready to move to Teams yet?
+Not ready to move from Teams yet?
 Microsoft may decide you are.

-As I pointed out in my 2018 blog, if you are thinking about deploying a collaboration tool within the Microsoft Office 365 (O365) suite, go right to Teams – at this point, you will find it difficult to get the appropriate licensing to deploy Skype for Business.
-If you are currently using SFB for chat or for your phones, it is time to start planning your move to Teams.
-Microsoft is already scheduling automatic upgrades to Teams on the back end; several of our clients have learned this after coming in one day and launching their SFB clients as normal, only to be presented with a message saying that their organization has been migrated to Teams (as shown in screenshot below).
+As I pointed out in my 2018 blog, if you are thinking about deploying a collaboration tool within the Microsoft Office 365 (O365) suite, go right to Teams.
+At this point, you will find it difficult to get the appropriate licensing to deploy Skype for Business.
+If you are currently using SFB for chat or for phones, it’s time to start planning your move to Teams.
+Microsoft is already scheduling automatic upgrades to Teams on the back end.
+Several of our clients have learned this after coming in one day and launching their SFB clients as normal, only to be presented with a message saying that their organization has been migrated to Teams (as shown in screenshot below).

-The move won’t happen entirely without warning; Microsoft does send an email to the email address associated with the global admin on your O365 Tenant telling you when your upgrade is scheduled, but if you miss the email, you will be in for a surprise come upgrade day.
-It appears that Microsoft is targeting “smaller” clients for these upgrades and does not plan to force Enterprise clients to move at this time.
+The move won’t happen entirely without warning.
+Microsoft does send an email to the email address associated with the global admin on your O365 Tenant telling you when your upgrade is scheduled.
+But, if you miss the email, you will be in for a surprise come upgrade day.
+It appears that Microsoft’s targeting “smaller” clients for these upgrades and doesn’t plan to force Enterprise clients to move currently.
 Here is a statement from a Microsoft FAQ regarding the upgrades to Teams.

 “In an effort to support smaller customers that may not have dedicated IT resources, Microsoft is assisting with automated upgrades from Skype for Business Online to Teams.
 Eligible customers will be notified of the upgrade through emails and Message Center notifications.
 Additional details are provided in the communications.”